mfragab5890/Irithim-python-flask/README.md

 ##### GET '/list'

-- Function: get list by id with cards in it paginated
+- Function: get list by id with cards in it
-- Requested Arguments: permission to get_list,list id and page number
+- Requested Arguments: permission to get_list and list id
 - Returns an object with list and cards

 ##### POST '/list'